Hillels of Georgia

 In addition, participants will be required to submit a $400 security deposit in advance via credit card.
 Deposits will be refunded at the end of the program pending good standing.

-Hillels of Georgia offers financial assistance based on need, for buying the flight ticket to Israel.
-For those interested – please contact one of the Israel Fellows.
-Participants should not purchase flights until approximately one month before the program begins.
-Participants are encouraged to purchase flights with a good refund policy or flight insurance.
-Onward Israel is not responsible for the cost of flights should the program be cancelled or shifted to be remote.
+*Participants are advised to not purchase flights until approximately one month before the program begins and are encouraged to purchase flights with a good refund policy or flight insurance.
+Birthright Israel Onward is not responsible for the cost of flights should the program be cancelled.
+Note, participants will be given their expected address approximately two weeks before the program begins, if not earlier.